-EEPIC made a full-year profit before tax (excluding property revaluations) of £1.4m in 2022/23, paying a dividend of £0.6m to the Council.
-EEPIC's property valuations decreased by £8.6m compared to 31 March 2022.
+EEPIC made a full-year profit before tax (excluding property revaluations) of £1.4m in 2023/24, paying a dividend of £0.6m to the Council.
+EEPIC's property valuations decreased by £0.9m compared to 31 March 2023.

-At 31 March 2023, three Council officers served as Directors of EEPIC - the Head of Finance, Head of Property and Regeneration, and Head of Housing & Communities.
+At 31 March 2024, three Council officers served as Directors of EEPIC - the Chief Finance Officer, Head of Property and Regeneration, and Head of Housing & Communities.
 One Council officer - the Senior Accountant - served as Company Secretary.